robi56/FaceEMR/README.md

 **3. Finalizing the work**

 There are lots of options for improvement.
-Adding some cool features and increasing model performance using another models or tuning the hyperparameters of existing models
+ 1. Adding some cool features and increasing model performance using another models
+ 2. Tuning the hyperparameters of used cnn model